Chillerton: History

+In 1870–1872, it had a population of 244 and was considered a hamlet.

+Chillerton was two distinct settlements: Chillerton and Chillerton Street.

 In 1907, a contract was signed that ensured that properties older than 1907 in Chillerton and nearby Gatcombe would receive free water, while newer homes receive it at a reduced rate.
 In 2009 Southern Water proposed that everyone to pay the same rate, claiming that the reasoning behind the initial pact is now invalid, as the costs for the original project have since been paid off.

+A scarecrow festival is held yearly.